 Inflation has been relatively low in recent years and has not had a significant detrimental impact on the Company's results of operations.
-There have been indications of inflation in the U.S. economy and elsewhere and some market forecasts indicate an expectation of increased inflation in the near to intermediate term.
+There have been mixed indications of an increase in inflation in the U.S. economy.
 If inflation rates increase, substantially all of the Company's tenant leases contain provisions designed to partially mitigate the negative impact of inflation in the near term.
 Such lease provisions include clauses that require tenants to reimburse the Company for inflation-sensitive costs such as real estate taxes and many of the operating expenses it incurs.
 Significant inflation rate increases over a prolonged period of time may have a material adverse impact on the Company's business.